akahigeg/wpconv/README.md

     wpconv convert WP_XML_PATH

     Options:
       -o, [--output-dir=/path/to/output_dir]
-      -t, [--template=/path/to/custom_template.erb]
+      -t, [--template=/path/to/your_template.erb]
-      -n, [--filename-format=date-name(default), name, id]
+      -n, [--filename-format=date-name(default), name or id]
-      -f, [--filter=/path/to/custom_filter.rb]
+      -f, [--filter=markdown(default), none or /path/to/your_filter.rb]

 example:

     $ wpconv convert wordpress.2014-08-21.xml -o /tmp -n id

-This example command creates Markdown files from Wordpress export XML.
+This example creates Markdown files from Wordpress export XML.
 The output directory is /tmp and the output filenames are based on Wordpress post_id.

-`-o` is option to specify the output direcoty.
+`-o` is to specify the output direcoty.

-`-n` is option to specify the format of filename.
+`-n` is to specify the format of filename.

-`-t` and `-f` are advansed options to customize output.
-If you would like to use these options, you should write erb template or ruby script code.
+`-t` and `-f` are advanced options to customize output.
+If you would like to use these options, you should write an erb template or some ruby script code for the filter.
 See templating and filter sections for more details.

 ## Templating